 - Visigoths - Known as the western part of the Germanic tribe called the Goths, the Visigoths remained mainly on the west part of the Black Sea during the 3rd century AD.
 It is located on the Bible Timeline Chart between 400 and 500 AD.
 Because they frequently settled in the west, these people were referred to as […]

 - What is does the word ‘blessed’ mean in the bible? - The phrase ‘happy’ in the English language is often thought of as “Fortunate or lucky…. cheerful…contented…characterized by or indicative of pleasure….”
 (Random House College Dictionary).
 The way ‘happy’ is portrayed in the bible is much more meaningful.
-As an example, the Bible doesn’t just present happiness to be an event […]
+As an example, the Bible doesn’t just present happiness to be an event or occurrence that result from […]

 - Vandals - Coming from Jutland, which is modern-day Denmark, the Vandals were one of the strongest Germanic tribes that were a threat to the Roman Empire.
 After departing their homeland, they set forth to the Valley of Odra River, in the 5th century BC.
 By the 2nd century AD, the Vandals started settling along the coast of […]